m4gg13/ocaml-for-fun/ocaml_koans/README.txt

     ☆ https://caml.inria.fr/pub/docs/manual-ocaml/libref/Pervasives.html
     ☆ https://caml.inria.fr/pub/docs/manual-ocaml/libref/String.html
 5. Test your answers for Koan01
+  - Way 2
+    ☆ On the command line, run
+      $ ocaml Koan01.ml
-  - Run
+  - Way 1
+    ☆ In the OCaml REPL, run
        # #use "Koan01.ml" ;;
-  - Observe the feedback messages and proceed accordingly.
+    ☆ Observe the feedback messages and proceed accordingly.
 6. Be persistent; do not give up along The Way.